 Check the appropriate box to identify your high school completion requirement for degree-seeking entering students:

-- High school diploma is required and GED is accepted - High school diploma is required and GED is not accepted - High school diploma or equivalent is not required
+- High school diploma is required and GED is not accepted - High school diploma or equivalent is not required

 C4.
 Does your institution require or recommend a general college-preparatory program for degreeseeking students?